 Once an herbicide is used, it is expected that that herbicide will have no unintended impact.
 One way to determine if this is true is to complete herbicide concentration testing after treatment occurs.
 Residual testing may be done every hour for the first 6-12 hours immediately following treatment, and may be extended over a period of several weeks at less frequent intervals.
-Water samples would be collected by HLPA volunteers and then analyzed for the presence of the herbicide used.
-Though not currently required by the WDNR, it is a good management tool to use at as it helps answer the question "What happens to the herbicide that is put in the lake?"
+Water samples would be collected by HLPA volunteers and then analyzed by a certified lab for the presence of the herbicide used.
+Though not currently required by the WDNR, it is a good management tool to use at as it helps answer the question "What happens to the herbicide after it is put in the lake?"